 Your buildings insurance should protect against the effects of storms and floods, as well as loss from fire or vandalism.

 Theft from sheds and outbuildings is common for two main reasons:

 Make sure you provide all the necessary details for each bike, keep any original receipts as proof of purchase, and invest in a decent bike lock to use every night.
-Insurers might insist on a certain lock type for pedal cycles over a certain value.
+Insurers might insist on a lock type for pedal cycles over a certain value.